 This is why so many cyclists who abused EPO dropped dead from cardiac events.

 Anabolic steroids will increase your red blood cell count and hematocrit in the exact same way.

-You want to donate fairly often to thin out your blood and decrease the viscosity of the blood itself.
+It would be wise to explore whether or not blood removal via therapeutic phlebotomy is something you could benefit from to thin out your blood and decrease the viscosity of the blood itself.